Game Management Unit 20A

 Overview: Javelina are widely distributed throughout Unit 20A.
-They can be found in ponderosa pine forests, but are generally found in higher densities areas at lower elevations.
+They can be found in ponderosa pine forests, but are generally found in higher densities at lower elevations.
 Successful hunters find javelina by pre-scouting likely areas and by using optics to locate animals.
 Focus on areas where there is abundant sign.
 Scouting is important because javelina do not move far from a well established home range.
-If you locate a group of javelina before the season, and the weather remains the same, there is a high probability they will be in the same place on opening day.
+If you locate a group of javelina before the season, and the weather remains the same, there is a high probability they will be in the same area on opening day.
 Using optics is important and probably the only tool you cannot leave home without for javelina hunting.
 Javelina blend in well with their surroundings and when not moving they are hard to detect.
 Effective use of optics will save a person a lot of walking.
 If you find an area with tracks and rooting, be patient, javelina are probably in the area.
 Once you have taken a javelina don’t forget to tag it.
 Javelina have a gambrel just like deer.
 That is where the tag goes.
 It is wise to skin the animal as quickly as possible.
 There is a scent gland located on the rear portion of the back.
 This gland does not need to be cut out because it comes off with the skin.
 Great care must be taken not to touch this during skinning because the scent is easily transferred to your hands and from your hands to the meat.

 Areas: North – Copper Basin is located east of Skull Valley.
 The Copper Basin Road is accessed in Skull Valley between the railroad tracks and the Skull Valley Café.
 This road will take you east 12 miles to Prescott.
 There are several roads which fork off Copper Basin Road that go into prime javelina country.
 Because of the vegetation, visibility is poor, and you should glass open areas often.
 Habitat type: scrub oak and prickly pear cacti.